UWB-ACM/Spotify-Python-Demo/README.md

 # SpotifyLogger

-A test application using the [spotipy library][spotipy-lib] and the [Spotify Web API][spotify-web-api] that logs into the API for the supplied user, and polls the API for the playback information.
+A test application using the [spotipy library][spotipy-lib] and the [Spotify Web API][spotify-web-api] that logs into the API for the supplied user, and prints out information about the song they are listening to every 5 seconds.

 ## Installation